-My research investigates a variety of topics related to ethical decision-making in organizations.
+My research investigates a variety of topics related to negotiation and ethical decision-making in organizations.

-- NEW!
-Simon, M., Gunia, B. C., Martin, E. J., Foucar, C. E., Kundu, T., & Emanuel, L. L. (Forthcoming) Path toward economic resilience for family caregivers: Mitigating household deprivation and the health care talent shortage at the same time.
-The Gerontologist.
+- Simon, M., Gunia, B. C., Martin, E. J., Foucar, C. E., Kundu, T., & Emanuel, L. L. (2013).
+Path toward economic resilience for family caregivers: Mitigating household deprivation and the health care talent shortage at the same time.
+In-press at The Gerontologist.

 - Gunia, B. C., Wang, L., Huang, L., Wang, J., & Murnighan, J.K.
 (2012).
 Contemplation and conversation: Subtle influences on moral decision making.
 Academy of Management Journal, 55(1), 13-33.